Polarized Training Model – 6 Steps To Better Performance & Productivity

 This moderate effort is sometimes referred to as Zone 3 training – that with a target heart rate of 70% to 80%.

 What ends up happening as a result of this low return training is that athletes consistently find themselves a little too tired.
 Always not to their 100% – both physically and mentally.
 So, when it’s time to go really hard they don’t feel fully fresh.
 And that affects everything – performance, result, productivity and even confidence.

 To be fair, it’s not common sense that each intensity level triggers a different adaptation process and requires a certain ‘recipe’ to be effective.
-In many cases people aren’t even aware they are slowly burning out.
+It’s also not fair to say that moderate intensity is ineffective in general.
+In many cases people aren’t using a structured approach and not even aware they are slowly burning out.

 Performance coach can help to spot these signals and adjust the training to ensure the best overall result.